networknt/light-doc/content/en/tutorial/tracing/jaeger/all-in-one.md

 * Kubernetes Operator: https://github.com/jaegertracing/jaeger-operator
 * OpenShift templates: https://github.com/jaegertracing/jaeger-openshift

-Now we have all the component of the tracer started.
+Now we have all the components of the tracer started.
 In the next step, we are going to reuse the service discovery application we built before to add additional steps for distributed tracing.

 Before we dive into a distributed application, let's first modify the openapi [petstore](https://github.com/networknt/light-example-4j/tree/release/rest/openapi/petstore) application to enable tracing and get a feeling of it.